 He doesn't care nothing about me.
+He gave me 5 dollars.
+That's what he thinks of my mother and me.

 Don't be too hard.
 The District can look awful good to somebody new--at first--anyway.
 Looks like a lot of fun and games.
 And money.
 But there's a lot of blood in here too.
 People risk the blood to get to the money.